Patent Prosecution Highway

 Claim(s) that are determined to be allowable in application(s) filed in IPOS or in any of IPOS’ PPH-partner offices.

-IPOS has PPH pilot programmes with the State Intellectual Property Office (SIPO), Mexican Institute of Industrial Property (IMPI) and the European Patent Office (EPO).
+IPOS has PPH pilot programmes with the China National Intellectual Property Administration (CNIPA), Mexican Institute of Industrial Property (IMPI) and the European Patent Office (EPO).